Taiwan Itinerary: 2 Perfect Weeks in Taiwan

 Getting close to nature is yet another popular pastime while in Taichung.
 Some of the city’s best nature escapes include dropping by Gaomei Wetlands, Lavender Cottage, and Xinshe Sea of Flowers.

 Taichung is also a very photogenic city.
 All over town you can find quirky art hubs, outdoor exhibitions, and mind-bending architecture and public spaces.
 Street art chasers shouldn’t miss dropping by the most Instagrammable places in Taichung, such as Rainbow Village and Animation Alley either.
+Make sure also to read my detailed Taichung itinerary for 3 days to discover more of the city’s gems.

 Where to stay in Taichung